annsudo/katacoda-scenarios/Test1/step1.md

 ## So many tabs..

-In the upper part of the screen we have the Kadacoda-editor.
+In the upper part of the screen we have the Kadacoda -editor.
 There you can navigate and code the same way as you usually do locally.

 In the lower part you see :
 * terminal
 * several windows that we will need during the tutorial to test our services
-* Github-tab where you can find step-for-step of this tutorial.
+* Github -tab where you can find step-for-step of this tutorial.
 Feel free to continue playing with it!

 ## What are we building?